 - Foxtail Lounge – Foxglove on the waterfront by the East-by-West ferry.
-A cute little cocktail bar in the upstairs northern corner with fabulous sea views and very pleasant tapas and platters.
+A cute little cocktail bar in the upstairs northern corner.
 Entry is via wardrobe from the main upstairs bar (which door will you choose to exit?).
-Late afternoon onwards.
 Sometimes hired out for functions.

 - Hanging Ditch – Leeds Street beside Goldings Dive Bar.
-Bottles hanging in a forest of bungy cords above the bar, and a small but interesting cocktail menu.
-Changing often, and incorporating local products (like Fix and Fogg peanut butter), you’ll always find something interesting here.
-Tues to Sunday, 3pm til midnight.
+Bottles hanging in a forest of bungy cords above the bar, and a small but interesting cocktail menu incorporating local products (like Fix and Fogg peanut butter).

 - Poquito -11 Tory Street.
-A Spanish tapas and wine bar, with nicely presented cocktails and live music later in the week.
-From 4.00pm Tuesday to Saturday.
+A teeny Spanish tapas and wine bar, with nicely presented cocktails and a total escape from the world outside.

 These three are owned by the same group so you will notice some similarities:

 - Cuckoo Cocktail Emporium – In the rear ground corner of Foxglove on the waterfront.
-Quirkier than Hawthorn and CGR, with retro op-shop style furniture and décor, but with the same superb service.
-Day and night Monday to Saturday (noon opening Saturdays).
+Quirkier than Hawthorn and CGR, with retro op-shop style furniture and décor, but with the same welcoming appeal.

 - Noble Rot – in Swan Lane, mid Cuba.
 A massive range of quality wines from all over the world, served with tasty quality plates.
-Four owners, including three who have done wine courses, and one ex-head sommelier from Hippopotamus Hotel.
-Monday and Tuesday evenings, Wednesday to Sunday lunch til late.
+Knowledgeable staff and access to high end wines by the glass courtesy of the Coravin system.